Code-Institute-Submissions/bryansmullen-designr_SeptResub/README.md

 - Clone the [github repository](https://github.com/bryansmullen/designr) using `git clone https://github.com/bryansmullen/designr.git`
 - Within the created folder, create and activate a virtual environment
 - Install the project requirements within the virtual environment the requirements.txt file
-- Inside the ms4 directory, rename sampleenvfile to .env and add values for each env variable
+- Inside the main directory, rename sampleenvfile to .env and add values for each env variable
 - In your terminal, navigated to the project directory, run `python manage.py runserver`

 # Acknowledgements